19hours/sg-statutes/Acts/Residential Property Act.md

 (ii) an approved developer under Part IVB of the Housing and Development Act;

-(g) prevent the transfer to any foreign person of an estate or interest in any residential property sold under Part IV or IVB of the Housing and Development Act or Part IV of the Jurong Town Corporation Act (Cap.
-150) in any case where —
+(g) prevent the transfer to any foreign person of an estate or interest in any residential property sold under Part IV or IVB of the Housing and Development Act in any case where —

-(i) the prior written consent of the Housing and Development Board or the Jurong Town Corporation, as the case may be, has been obtained; and
+(i) the prior written consent of the Housing and Development Board has been obtained; and

+[Act 34 of 2017 wef 01/01/2018]

 (ii) no instrument has been registered in respect of that residential property under section 126 of the Land Titles (Strata) Act (Cap.
 158) (whether alone or read with section 126A of that Act, as the case may be); or

+[Act 34 of 2017 wef 01/01/2018]

 (h) apply to any direct purchase or acquisition on or after 11th September 1973 by any foreign person from the Government of any estate or interest in any residential property other than by a re-grant of State title on or after that date to a foreign company upon the surrender of any estate or interest in residential property existing before that date.